Axway/amplify-central/content/en/docs/connect_manage_environ/stage.md

 * Environment - the number of environment the stage is associated to
 * Services - the number of services the stage is associated to
 * Assets - the number of asset having a service the stage is associated to
-* Stage visibility - the number of Marketplaces where the stage will be visible with restrictions / the number of Marketplaces where the stage will be visible without restrictions.
-* Asset count - the number of assets with an endpoint attached to the stage.
 * Description - the stage description.

 ### Creating a stage